 Research indicates that gut microbiota impacts brain chemistry and behavior.
 In fact, people who have irritable bowel syndrome (IBS) and the associated cramping, abdominal pain, bloating, gas, diarrhea, and constipation, usually experience depression and anxiety as well.
 Gut microbiota impacts serotonin and dopamine production.
 In fact, more than 90 percent of the body’s serotonin is found in the gut.
 Serotonin is also an important regulator of gastrointestinal motility.

 As mentioned above, implementing a fresh and whole foods diet is an excellent way to encourage a healthy gastrointestinal tract.
 A diet consisting of organic fruits and vegetables and some fermented foods, such as sauerkraut, are good, natural source of probiotics.
-You can also consider taking a high-strain probiotic supplement such as Floratrex™, which also contains prebiotics to help promote a friendly environment in your gut.
+You can also consider taking a high-strain and high-quality probiotic supplement such as Floratrex™, which also contains prebiotics to help promote a friendly environment in your gut.

 Practice Mindful Breathing

 Mindful breathing consists of deep and slow breathing that can help stimulates the vagus nerve.
 This nerve connects the brain stem with the abdomen, and it is part of the parasympathetic nervous system which is responsible for so-called “rest and digest” activities.
 For example, it causes the heart rate to decline when we exhale.